allenai/allennlp/tutorials/getting_started/so_you_built_a_model.md

         return instance, {"all_labels": all_labels}
 ```

-As you can see, it just pulls the `"title"` and `"paperAbstract"` fields out of the input JSON
+To create each `Instance` it just pulls the `"title"` and `"paperAbstract"` fields
-and feeds them to `text_to_instance`.
+out of the input JSON and feeds them to `text_to_instance`.

-We also want to return the list of all possible labels
+In this example we also would like to return the list of all possible labels
 (this will be useful later when we want to visualize the results).
 We first get the mapping from indices to labels, and then we convert
 it to a list where position 0 is label 0, and so on.

-The second element we return is an output dict
+`_json_to_instance` returns a tuple, where the first element is
+the `Instance` and the second element is a `dict` that the elements
-that the results of `Model.forward_on_instance` will get added to.
+of `Model.forward_on_instance` will be added to.
+Anything that we want
+in our JSON output that's not produced by `forward()` goes in it.

+Here that's just the list of `all_labels`, so that's what we put in the `dict`.
-Often you'd just use an empty dict, but here we want the `all_labels`
+If we didn't need that, we'd just use an empty `dict` there.
-in our result, so we include them.

 ## Testing the Predictor